atacanturk/multiclient-chatting-app/README.md

 ### Multi-threaded chatting app written in C.
 It uses the TCP sockets to establish connections between multiple clients and the server.

-The server acts as a bridge between clients
+The server acts as a bridge between clients.

 The server can handle multiple client requests concurrently, with each client request running on a separate thread.